 South Africa trademarks are only guaranteed legal protection when registered in accordance with the Trademarks Act 1993.
-For unregistered trademarks, protection is awarded under common law however it is highly advisable to register the trademark to avoid complex legal proceedings in proving the rights associated with an unregistered trademark.
+For unregistered marks, protection is awarded under common law however it is highly advisable to register the mark to avoid complex legal proceedings in proving the rights associated with an unregistered mark.

 The Trademarks Act 1993 provides scope on marks which can and cannot be registered.
 It also stipulates what constitutes trademark infringement and the available remedies under the Act.

-DeltaQuest can provide comprehensive consultation for your South Africa trademark registration, from assisting you with the initial search to administering the relevant documentation.
-We are experienced in all aspects of South Africa trademarks from the initial designing process to ensuring successful trademark renewals.
+Starting Business can offer expert consultation for your South Africa trademark registration, from assisting you with the initial search to administering the relevant documentation.
+We are experienced in all aspects of the registration process, from the initial designing process to the ensuring of successful renewals.